-American Public Media is the parent organization for Minnesota Public Radio, Southern California Public Radio and Classical South Florida, operating 52 public radio stations and 43 translators in California, Florida, Idaho and the Upper Midwest.
+American Public Media is the parent organization for Minnesota Public Radio and Southern California Public Radio, operating 49 public radio stations and 41 translators in California, Idaho and the Upper Midwest.
 Our radio programming is complemented by a spectrum of new media content and platforms, including online streaming, podcasts, video, and extensive audio archives.

 Public Insight Network